tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

 <div class="black-story">

   <p class="question">
-    They finally found what they had been seeking.<br>
+    They finally found what they had been looking for.<br>
     Almost immediately, they wished they hadn't.
 Why?
   </p>